 Westminster Presbyterian Church Educator, Susan Moseley, had the privilege to speak at the Unitarian Universalist Fellowship of the Rappahannock about the recent trip to Guatemala.

-UUFR describe themselves as a sharing community dedicated to spiritual exploration, critical thinking, and social service.
+UUFR describes themselves as a sharing community dedicated to spiritual exploration, critical thinking, and social service.

 Here is a transcript of Susan’s talk.